cloudyr/aws.alexa/README.md

 ## Code Examples

-To get acquainted with some of the important functions, see the [vignette](vignettes/overview.md).
-Or launch the vignette within R:
+To get acquainted with some of the important functions, launch the vignette within R:

 ```r
 # Overview of the package